-- 5.1 This section should be read with the Partnership's Fraud Response Plan (Appendix 1) and the Bribery Act 2010 (Appendix 4) - 5.2 In accordance with the Financial Regulations employees must report any evidence or reasonable suspicion of any irregularity relating to funds, stores or other property of the Partnership immediately to the Assistant Chief Executive.
+- 5.1 This section should be read with the Partnership's Fraud Response Plan (Appendix 1) and the Bribery Act 2010 (Appendix 4) - 5.2 In accordance with the Financial Regulations employees must report any evidence or reasonable suspicion of any irregularity relating to funds, stores or other property of the Partnership immediately to their manager who will report it to the DFCS and the AAM.
 Reporting cases in this way is essential to the delivery of the Counter Fraud Strategy and makes sure that: - suspected cases of fraud and corruption are investigated properly; - the fraud response plan is carried out properly; - there is a standard process for dealing with all suspected cases of fraud and corruption; and - our interests and those of the individuals are protected. - 5.3 The Partnership's Whistleblowing Policy (Appendix 3) is intended to encourage and enable staff to raise serious concerns.
 Employees reporting these concerns, in this way, are afforded certain rights through legislation. - 5.4 We will investigate all allegations and suspected incidents of fraud or corruption.
-The Assistant Chief Executive will determine the extent of the investigation and report as considered necessary.
-The Assistant Chief Executive will inform the Chief Executive in all cases where it is considered that there may be a crime or an offence involved.
+The DFCS will determine the extent of the investigation and report as considered necessary.
+The DFCS will inform the Chief Executive in all cases where it is considered that there may be a crime or an offence involved.